Nagol12344/python-test/README.md

 This is a test learning python

-# How to download
+# How to run

-You will need git to download the files

-Warning: this only works with linux right now but more support is coming
+Download python

-First download the linux file in releses
+Download the zip in realses

-Then cd in to the folder its in and run this command

-`<addr>` chmod
+Windoes:
+Open command prompt
+Run the command:
+'python helloworld.py'

+Linux:
+Open console and run:
+"python3 hellowoworld.py